arunima14/Quiz-App/README.md

 ]
 ```

-2. **Dynamic Question Rendering**: Load and display one question at a time and cycle through the questions as the user answers them.
+2. **Dynamic Question Rendering**: Loading and displaying one question at a time and cycle through the questions as the user answers them.

-3. **Answer Selection**: Allow the user to select an answer and submit it to move to the next question.
+3. **Answer Selection**: Allows the user to select an answer and submit it to move to the next question.

-4. **Score Calculation**: Keep track of the correct answers and calculate the score once the quiz is complete.
+4. **Score Calculation**: Keeps track of the correct answers and calculates the score once the quiz is complete.

-5. **Results Display**: At the end of the quiz, display the user's score with a personalized message.
+5. **Results Display**: At the end of the quiz, displays the user's score with a personalized message.

-6. **Styling**: The application should be well-styled and presentable, but keep the styling simple and focus on functionality.

 **Technical Requirements:**

-- Use Vanilla JavaScript, or a JS Framework/Library of your choice, to implement the quiz logic.
+- Used Vanilla JavaScript to implement the quiz logic.
-- Store and load the quiz data from a JSON file.
+- Stored and loaded the quiz data from a JSON file.
-- Ensure the application is fully responsive and works across modern desktop and mobile browsers.
+- The application is fully responsive and works across modern desktop and mobile browsers.
-- Write clean, modular, and reusable code.
-- Implement basic animations or transitions for question transitions and result display.
+- Implemented basic animations or transitions for question transitions and result display.

-**Bonus Challenges:**

-- Randomize the order of questions each time the quiz is started.
+- Randomized the order of questions each time the quiz is started.
-- Implement a timer per question and a total time taken to complete the quiz.
+- Implemented a timer per question and a total time taken to complete the quiz.
-- Add a progress bar indicating how many questions have been answered.
+- Contains a progress bar indicating how many questions have been answered.